- Page View Mode

-- When using the batch process to extract data, it will process two files only.
+- Batch: When using the batch process to extract data, it will process two files only.

 - Find the "Buy Now" button on the top right corner of the trial version product window and click it.
 Alternatively, you can visit the Wondershare Official Store purchase page.

 - Follow the on-screen instructions to complete the purchase process.